-Subsection 86(1)(e) allows the Access and Privacy Officer to create government standards for making personal information publicly available, including information found in a registry.
+Subsection (1)(e) allows the Access and Privacy Officer to create government standards for making personal information publicly available, including information found in a registry.
+For example, public bodies should evaluate whether a registry should be on the public internet or, if it is, should the registry be de-indexed from search engines.